Ballantine Books | 2020

 Why would anyone write shit posting into a novel?
 Seriously.
 Steadman drags Emma’s mystery out for an inordinate amount of page time, to the point that I was actually kind of annoyed.
 I mean, you get some answers, but they were answers that raised even more questions.
 The shit was never-ending.

-The MC, Emma, wasn’t totally likable to me.
-She’s puffed up to be a star in her field, a super smarty-pants, but she never really does anything to convince me that’s true.
+The MC, Emma, wasn’t totally likable.
+She’s puffed up to be a star in her field, a super smarty-pants, but she never really does anything to convince you that’s true.
 It’s all telling, no showing.
 And for a grown woman who is apparently a big fucking deal in her chosen career, she spends far too much time thinking about her father, her childhood, a dude she hasn’t seen since her school days and trying to say things that are specifically meant to cement her role as an unreliable narrator.
 There were moments that did not come off as natural, but gimmicky.
-I would have preferred a little more focus on the more important aspects of the plot that would have facilitated better pacing.
+I would have preferred a little more focus on the important aspects of the plot that would have facilitated better pacing.

 I also prefer for male characters to be interesting because they are fleshed out and layered in their creation, not just because they’re handsome and eerie and that’s supposed to be enough.

 But the real bummer for this novel is the ending because one: meh, and two: WHAT?!
-With so much mysterious vagueness created, and so many hints dropped to ensure the reader believes something big is coming, by the time Matthew’s identity is discovered everything felt anti-climatic and I just didn’t care.
+With so much mysterious vagueness created, and so many hints dropped to ensure the reader believes something big is coming, by the time Matthew’s identity is discovered it was anti-climatic and I just didn’t care.
 As Matthew reveals more about his intentions and real intent with Emma, my not caring turned into hardcore eye-rolling that might have sprained some optic muscles.